swapnilk06/Web-Dev-Cohort/Web Dev Cohort - 1.0/04] Regular Live Class - Phase 3/45] React from scratch - Part 1/45-React from scratch - Part 1 [17-05-25].md

 	- Dum means its can get same output always.
 - [x] `{}` -> that for attribute/property
 	- Attribute is not only css class or id also other thing in that.
+- [x] `Where does your code run`?
+Browser OR Node
+	- Why that question ask in react?
+	- We can understand philosophy, there was 2 teams :
+		- 1st send `react to browser`
+		- 2nd send `react to node/server`